AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-calculation-between-two-fields.md

 content-type: reference
 product-area: reporting
 navigation-topic: custom-view-filter-and-grouping-samples
-title: "View: display the result of a calculation between two fields in a column"
+title: 'View: display the result of a calculation between two fields in a column'
 description: You can use text mode in a column to display a calculation between two fields.
 author: Lisa and Nolan
 feature: Reports and Dashboards
+exl-id: 303f8824-311a-4de0-9777-cfa11ecad1e1
 ---
 # View: display the result of a calculation between two fields in a column

 You can use text mode in a column to display a calculation between two fields.